Getting a bank account

 Post Office card accounts

-You can use a Post Office card account to collect benefits, tax credits and state pensions.
-You can't pay any other money in.
+You can only use a Post Office card account to get payments of:

 You can use savings accounts to put away money that you'd like to save for the future, for emergencies or to buy expensive purchases like a new car or a holiday.